-Personal Spending in France is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Personal Spending in France to stand at 0.50 in 12 months time.
-In the long-term, the France Household Consumption MoM is projected to trend around 0.60 percent in 2020, according to our econometric models.
+Personal Spending in France is expected to be -1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the France Household Consumption MoM is projected to trend around 0.70 percent in 2023 and 0.50 percent in 2024, according to our econometric models.